Home Insurance Covers Basement Floods, Right?

-Does Homeowners Insurance Cover Basement Floods?
+When Does Homeowners Insurance Cover Basement Floods?

-According to insurance expert Jeffery Green, even with these causes of basement flooding, your home insurance coverage would pay to repair the water damage but not the unit or system itself.
+According to insurance expert Jeffrey Green, even with these causes of basement flooding, your home insurance coverage would pay to repair the water damage but not the unit or system itself.
 So, if your washing machine breaks and floods your basement, you could receive reimbursement for the water damage, but you'd still be on the hook for replacing the appliance yourself.

 home